Louis Querbes: Clerics of Saint Viator

 Querbes founded the CSV in 1831 in Vourles (Rhône).
 He chose as a patron, Viator, a local saint who lived in the fourth century and was revered by the people of Lyon as a model of youth.
 The order received papal approval in 1838.

 Under the leadership of Querbes the membership of the community increased so rapidly that before the time of his death there existed more than 200 Catechists of Saint Viator in France; and besides teaching in many parochial schools, and a school for the deaf, the clerics conducted colleges, schools of agriculture, and a publishing house from which were issued a large number of practical school classics and educational magazines such as "L'Ecole et la Famille".

 In 1847, at the request of Bishop Bourget of Montreal, Querbes sent teachers to staff a small college in Joliette, Quebec.

 Suffering from diabetes, Louis Querbes died 1 September 1, 1859.

 Legacy

 The Canons of Saint Viator continue to serve in many locations around the globe.
 A number of educational facilities are named in his honor.
 The park behind the cathedral in Joliette, Quebec is named after him.

 Beatification process

+The Postulator for the Cause of Father Querbes, Msgr.
+Paolo Rizzi, has informed to Rev. Mick R. Egan, C.S.V., Superior General, that the ordinary session of Cardinals and Bishops, members of the Congregation for the Cause of Saints, met Oct.
+1, 2019 in Rome.
+In that meeting they established that the Servant of God Louis Querbes lived in an uncommon but heroic degree all the virtues of faith, hope, charity, fortitude, justice, prudence, temperance, as well as the evangelical counsels.

+Therefore, on Oct.
+2 Pope Francis authorized the Congregation for the Cause of Saints to promulgate the relevant decree in his name, declaring Father Louis Querbes Venerable.
+This announcement was made in Rome today, Oct.
+3, 2019.
+The official decree on the heroic virtues of Father Querbes will be published in about 10 days and when we receive that decree it will be published for you.
+I know you join me in celebrating this wonderful news and thanking God for the example of Father Querbes’ life and witness.

+The decree by Pope Francis opens the way to beatification.
+However, for this we will need the recognition of a miracle through the intercession of Venerable Father Louis Querbes.
+Let us join our prayers in seeking the intercession of Father Querbes.

 The newspaper La Croix reported on February 27, 2006 that Cardinal Philippe Barbarin, archbishop of Lyon, had begun the process which might lead to the beatification of Querbes.
-José Antonio Lezama has been appointed postulator of the cause.

-Pope Francis named him as Venerable on October 2, 2019.
+Pope Francis named Fr.
+Querbes as Venerable on October 2, 2019.